Mold Removal, Mold Testing, Black Mold, Toxic Mold, and Musty Odors in Basements and Crawl Spaces.

 Moldy or Musty Odors in Basement

 A mold or musty odor in your basement usually means you have mold in your basement.
 Mold has been an epidemic with wet basements and damp crawl spaces since the beginning of modern home construction.
 It accumulates on anything organic in a basement, including wood, carpeting, paneling, drywall, ceiling tiles, cloth, paper, cardboard, and any other organic substance.
 One of the primary methods to prevent household mold recommended by the Environmental Protection Agency is to reduce indoor humidity levels below 60%.
 They also recommend removing all sources of water leakage in the home and sealing penetrations in the walls and floors.
-American Basement Solutions is dedicated to eliminating basement mold and moisture through our mold remediation services.
+American Basement Solutions is dedicated to eliminating basement mold and moisture through our mold removal and remediation services.
 Our products are designed to remove water leakage from your basement floor as well as forming a vapor barrier on your basement walls to seal humidity from seeping through.

 Recommended Mold Resources